tadodev/tadodev.github.io/about.markdown

 ### Transition to Software Development 💻

 My interest in technology grew as I began using software tools for engineering calculations and project management.
 This curiosity led me to:
-- Learn programming languages like Python, JavaScript, and more
+- Learn programming languages like Python, JavaScript, and C#
 - Build automation tools to streamline engineering workflows
-- Contribute to open-source projects
+- Build internal tools to automate design analysis process
 - Develop web applications and data analysis tools
 - Explore modern development frameworks and best practices